-Hazard Who is at risk of harm?
-Level of Risk (Low Medium High) Actions to Minimise Risk The use of PPE is required to manage some situations in school appropriately and minimise the risk of cross contamination Pupils and staff 4 4 16 H Reference to PPE in relation to COVID19 includes the following: - fluid-resistant surgical face masks - disposable gloves - disposable plastic aprons - eye protection (for example a face visor or goggles) School has stock of all PPE items listed above.
-These are available at the school office and regularly restocked when necessary.
+The use of PPE is required to manage some Pupils and staff 4 4 16 Reference to PPE in relation to COVID19 includes the following: situations in school appropriately and Н - fluid-resistant surgical face masks minimise the risk of cross contamination - disposable gloves Thin in ise the risk of cross contamination - disposable plastic aprons - eye protection (for example a face visor or goggles) eye protection (for example a race visor or goggles) School has stock of all PPE items listed above.
+These are available at the school office and regularly restocked when necessary. office and regularly restocked when necessary.
 When caring for an individual with symptoms of Covid-19, a face mask will be worn.
-In the unlikely event contact is necessary, then gloves, an apron and a face mask will be worn.
+In the unlikely event contact is necessary, then gloves, an apron and a face mask will be worn. race mask will be worn.
 The majority of staff in education settings will not require PPE beyond what they would normally need for their work, even if they are not always able to maintain a distance of 2 metres from others.
 Advice and guidance regarding the use of PPE has been provided by the Director of Public Health.
 This includes a summary of activities and the recommended precautions for each.
 PPE stock has been gathered in anticipation of full reopening.
 Whilst we continue to follow PHE advice regarding face masks and coverings, staff may choose to wear a mask or face covering if this would support their safety and wellbeing.
 This is optional for all staff.
 Non-surgical 3-ply masks are available within school, if required.
 These single use face masks should be disposed of after use.
 We have also provided each member of staff with a white mask which is to be used a maximum of 3 times.
+Dishibition the Foreign discount (house discount existence).
 Public Health England does not (based on current evidence) recommend the use of face coverings in first and primary schools.
 This position was confirmed on 3rd August 2020 with the local health protection team and will be kept under review.
+Description Chaff Manation All shaff worth was a second state DDE Reminder Staff Meeting - All staff must wear appropriate PPE when carrying out any intimate care tasks or first aid until further notice.